-Gene editing technologies using nucleases such as Zinc Finger Nucleases, TALENs and the latest CRISPR/Cas9 are mechanistically distinguished from the earlier transgenic technologies used to create the largely controversial GMOs.
-They don’t introduce foreign, usually bacteria-derived DNA to the organism in an unspecific manner.
-Instead, the modern nucleases cut the DNA strand very precisely at the desired location and then rejoin the together to preserve deletions or insertions of the target genes; the enzymes are then degraded without a trace.
-Despite the method’s accuracy, it’s not perfect yet as unintentional modifications to the DNA can occur when the repair mechanism is activated.
+Gene editing does not introduce foreign, usually bacteria-derived DNA into the organism in an unspecific manner.
+Instead, the nucleases cut the DNA at a specific location, alter base pairs within the target gene, and then join the strands back together and the enzyme is degraded without a trace.
+Despite the method’s accuracy, it’s not yet perfect as unintended modifications to the DNA sequence can occur when the repair mechanism is activated.

-As the world’s population and average temperature increase, the demand for larger and more nutritious harvests and climate-adaptable crops is also increasing.
+As the world’s population and average temperatures increase, the demand for larger, more nutritious harvests and climate-adaptable crops also grows.
 The application of gene editing technology to agriculture allows for an efficient and accurate mode of genetic manipulation to meet these growing needs.
-Moreover, gene editing is fundamentally similar to classic breeding methods, so the backlash may seem unreasonable.
+Moreover, gene editing is fundamentally similar to classic breeding methods, so any backlash seems unreasonable.

-With this perspective, the US government has a relatively friendly policy for GMO’s: the regulation of genetically modified plants is not based on the method but rather the product’s properties and intended applications, like whether the novel plant has pest-like properties and how safe it is for its intended use.
-This policy was established after the commercial potential of biotechnology products became apparent, and the previous more restrictive regulatory approach was dismissed.
+With this in mind, the US government has put relatively GMO-friendly policies in place, with the regulation of genetically modified plants not based on the methods used but rather the product’s properties and intended applications like if the plant has pest-like properties and is safe for its intended use.
+This policy was established after the commercial potential of biotechnology products became apparent, leading to the previous, more restrictive regulatory approach to be dismissed.

-On the other hand, European regulatory agencies consider the method key, especially for a novel technology like CRISPR/Cas9.
-Indeed, because gene editing methods have some off-target events with still unknown consequences, the EU has instituted stricter safety regulations and labeling requirements.
-Unfortunately, they have barred many products from the market, and the separation of regulatory agencies for the Union and member countries creates additional hurdles.
+In contrast, European regulatory agencies pay particular attention to the method that has been used, especially in the case of CRISPR/Cas9.
+Indeed, gene editing methods can have off-target events with still unknown consequences, so the EU has put in place stricter safety regulations and labeling requirements.
+Unfortunately, these have prevented many products from reaching the market and the separation of regulatory agencies for the Union and member countries has created extra hurdles.

-Consequently, nearly three-quarters of all GM crops are from the US and almost none are from Europe.
-Novel gene editing products are in danger of being tagged the same way, which would likely hobble research efforts in a race the continent is already losing.
+Consequently, almost three-quarters of all genetically-modified crops are produced in the US, while almost none come from Europe.
+Gene edited products are in danger of being put in the same group, which would likely slow research efforts, putting the continent even further behind in a race that it is already losing.

-One possible reason for EU’s stringent food and agriculture regulation is economic protectionism dating back to the union’s foundation.
-This attitude could be rooted in lessons of the Second World War: forming close economic and industrial collaborations between the European economies ensures food availability and aims to prevent new wars in the region.
+Another reason that could explain the EU’s stringent food and agriculture regulation is economic protectionism dating back to its foundation.
+This mentality could be rooted in lessons learned during World War 2, to form close economic and industrial collaborations between the European economies that ensure food availability and prevents future conflicts in the region.

-Since the EU has not updated the regulatory strategy for gene editing of plants and livestock, human clinical trials in Europe seem unlikely to begin in the near future.
-The current clinical applications of gene editing technologies in humans are performed ex vivo, including the first CRISPR/Cas9 trials: patient’s own cells are extracted, genetically modified, analyzed for the success of the modification and reinfused back into the patient.
+As the EU is yet to update the regulations for the gene editing of plants and livestock, human clinical trials in Europe seem unlikely to begin in the near future.
+The editing of human genes is currently performed ex vivo, including for the first CRISPR/Cas9 trials, where the patient’s cells are extracted, genetically modified, analyzed to check the success of the modification, and reinfused back into the patient.

-Since no transgenic DNA is introduced into the patient, the risk for a hazardous immune reaction is minimal.
-In addition, the nucleases will only be present in the body for a short period of time so only the joining step will continue; without the cutting step, off-target effects can be limited.
+With no transgenic DNA introduced into the patient, the risk for a hazardous reaction by the immune system is minimal.
+In addition, the nucleases will only be present in the body for a short period of time so only the joining step will continue, meaning off-target effects will be limited.
 Moreover, previous trials using viral vectors have shown that off-target mutagenesis is unlikely to have ill effects.

-While ex vivo gene editing is the simplest application of the novel technology, the prospect of someday using it to edit in vivo is already on the horizon.
-The process of editing nuclear human DNA, called “human germline modification,” has been the subject of global ethical debate long before gene editing was possible.
-Critics have argued that gene editing is unethical since the future generations, who will inherit the altered DNA, did not consent to the procedure nor potential adverse effects.
+While ex vivo gene editing is the simplest application of the technology, the prospect of someday using it to edit in vivo is already on the horizon.
+The process of editing nuclear human DNA, or ‘human germline modification’, was the subject of ethical debates long before gene editing was even possible.
+Critics argue that gene editing is unethical as the future generations that will inherit the altered DNA did not consent to the procedure nor its potential adverse effects.

-Historically, attempts to restrict or direct scientific discovery for ethical or other reasons have negatively impacted humankind in the fields of healthcare, education and general well-being and progress.
-That said, some regulation of scientific research practices is called for when human rights or public safety is threatened.
-Finding the middle ground is therefore crucial.
-Only time will tell whether EU’s overly-cautious approach to gene editing is justified or mistaken that renders its biotech in this field obsolete.
+Historically, attempts to restrict or direct scientific discovery for ethical or other reasons have had a negative impact on mankind in the fields of healthcare, education and general well-being and progress.
+That being said, some regulation of scientific research practices is called for when human rights or public safety is threatened.
+Therefore, finding the middle ground is crucial.
+Only time will tell whether EU’s overly-cautious approach to gene editing is justified or a mistake that renders its biotechs in this field obsolete.